I never knew before that I can do these things by myself with video marketing. I was blown away and I can’t wait to tell you everything.

 So, let me give you some tips and impetus, because the longer you procrastinate, the more you will lose out.
 Make sure you read to the end!

-Creating videos for yourself, your brand and your products is vital these days.
-Your potential customers are time poor; they want to consume information in bite sized chunks, and most importantly they want to know who they are engaging with or buying from!
+Creating videos for yourself, your brand and your products are vital these days.
+Your potential customers are time poor; they want to consume information in bite-sized chunks, and most importantly they want to know who they are engaging with or buying from!

-So, let’s talk about those hurdles that stop you making videos.
+So, let’s talk about those hurdles that stop you from making videos.

 I’m terrible in front of the camera.
 I’ll say one thing to you.
 Get over it 😊

 Talking to a camera is a bit like public speaking.
 It’s hard at first, but the more you do it the more relaxed and better you become.
 So just start.
 No one expects you to be a movie star.
 So, if your content and message are helpful to your audience, they’ll forgive your initial nerves and stumbles.